alliechoate/webpage/content/portfolio/_index.md

 ### Research Interests:

-Most of my research focuses on the intersection of personality pathology, particularly borderline personality disorder (BPD), and its role in substance use, criminal behavior, and fostering other forms of co-occurring psychopathology.
+Most of my research focuses on the intersection of personality pathology (particularly borderline personality disorder) and its role in substance use, criminal behavior, and other co-occurring psychopathology.
+Additionally, a large portion of my work focuses on developmental theories behind co-occurring psychopathology and the 'p-factor.'

-I am also interested in the application of different quanatative methodologies to better understand the developmental trajectories of co-occurring psychopathology throughout adolescence into adulthood.

-**A brief description of some of the current research projects I am working on can be found below:**
+**A brief description of some of my current research projects can be found below:**

 <br>